cristianbuse/VBA-MemoryTools/README.md

  - VarPtrArray (VarPtr for arrays)
  - ArrPtr (as ObjPtr is for objects and StrPtr is for strings)

-See ```DemoMain``` method in the Demo module.

 ## Class Instance Redirection

-Class instance redirection is now supported.
+Class instance redirection is supported.
 This allows Private Class Initializers thus achieving true immutabilty.
 Simply call the ```RedirectInstance``` method within a ```Private Function``` of any VB class to gain access to other instances of the same class.
 Related [Code Review question](https://codereview.stackexchange.com/questions/253233/private-vba-class-initializer-called-from-factory-2).